In Desert and Wilderness: Plot

 One day the group encounters a lion who attacks them.
 The Arabs (who do not know how to fire a shotgun) hand Staś' weapon to him and beg him to shoot the beast.
 Staś kills the lion, and then shoots down the Arabs as well.
 This is dictated by the despair and fury: the boy knows that the men were not going to set the children free and kill all of them.

 Free of the Arabs, the children are marooned in the depth of Africa.
 They set out on an arduous journey through the African desert and jungle in the hope that sooner or later they would encounter European explorers or the British Army.
 The journey is full of dangers and adventures.
 The children, accompanied by two black slaves (a boy named Kali and a girl named Mea) whom Staś had freed from the Arabs, encounter a number of wonders and perils, including the worst night to the treehouse "Cracow".

 Soon Nell is stricken with malaria and is about to die.
 Staś, mad with grief, decides to go to what he thinks is a Bedouin camp and beg for quinine.
-When he gets to the camp he find out that it belongs to an old Swiss explorer named Linde.
+When he gets to the camp, he finds out that it belongs to an old Swiss explorer named Linde.
 The man had been severely injured by a wild boar and is waiting for death.
 All of his African servants, offered by the King of Uganda, have fallen ill to sleeping sickness (except Nasibu), in which Staś baptized followed Linde's words.
 Staś becomes friend with Linde who generously supplies him with food, weapon, gunpowder and a lot of quinine, and told him that his plan to Abyssinia is too risky and the best way to escape is to the Indian Ocean.
 Thanks to the medicine, Nell recovers.
 A few days later, Linde died and the African servants died one by one.

-Followed Linde's words, the group went on a mountain called Mount Linde with a height of 1500m from sea level, on the mountain.
+Following Linde's words, the group went on a mountain called Mount Linde with a height of 1500m from sea level.
 They stayed there for a time and during their stay, Nell recovered fully from malaria, Staś and Nell converted and baptized Kali, Mea and Nasibu into Christians, and the children started making kites to transfer the rescue message, hoping one will fall into European hands or their father.